Click on one of the people below to find out more information.

 Pam started as a service adviser in Ford many moons ago.
 I won't say exactly when, because it's impolite to speak of a woman's age.
 Many of us at the dealership see her as the mom of the store, in fact, for one of us, she is ACTUALLY mom.
 But it's not the kind of mom who brings your hot cocoa when you're sick, it's more like the mom that yells across the school yard that you can wear your Batman undies tomorrow, because they're clean now.

-Zayne started in 2014 helping out in the Mazda service drive.
+Zayne started in 2014 and proved so successful in the Mazda drive that he was moved to the Volvo drive, which is way more inside than Mazda.
+Now he gets cold less.
 He's got a passion for customers and his family.
 However, Zayne's family has been asked not to also be customers for the simple reason that we're afraid the passion would become so strong, that Zayne may not be able to handle it.
 I imagine the expression of such passion would be akin to that of a soccer fan whose team has just won the World Cup, or perhaps an 8-year old who just got the action figure he's been pining for.

 Steve Theurer (we pronounce it Thoy-er, you're just going to have to trust me on this one) joined Sill-TerHar so long ago that I'm pretty sure he's had time to have a daughter, raise said daughter, and have her being working at Sill-TerHar in the service department.
 Not an impressive feat if she's 10, but she's not, she's mostly an adult.
 In his free time he's a member of Westminster Optimists club, which leaves him smiling all the time, and never concerned about half a glass of milk.
 He also likes to make his own wine, which I'm told tastes very much like alcohol.